-Utica College Cuts Ribbon on Thurston Hall
+Utica College Cuts Ribbon On Thurston Hall

 During homecoming weekend at Utica College, students, faculty and alumni celebrated the dedication of Thurston Hall, the new home of their Construction Management program.
-As the architect-of-record, CSArch designed the 15,000 square foot new facility in honor of Gary M. Thurston, lead donor and graduate of Utica College’s Construction Management program in 1968.
+As the architect-of-record, CSArch designed the 15,000 square foot facility in honor of Gary M. Thurston, lead donor and graduate of Utica College’s Construction Management program in 1968.

 “The dedication of a major academic building is a milestone and momentous occasion for any institution and the significance of this day in the history of Utica College is not lost on me,” said Dr. Laura Casamento, President at Utica College.
 “We have much to celebrate and many to thank.”